return42/sphkerneldoc/linux_src_doc/drivers/ata/pata_pdc2027x_c.rst

 .. c:function:: int pdc2027x_init_one(struct pci_dev *pdev, const struct pci_device_id *ent)

     PCI probe function Called when an instance of PCI adapter is inserted.
-This function checks whether the hardware is supported, initialize hardware and register an instance of ata_host to libata.  (implements struct pci_driver.\ :c:func:`probe`\  )
+This function checks whether the hardware is supported, initialize hardware and register an instance of ata_host to libata.  (implements struct pci_driver.probe() )

     :param struct pci_dev \*pdev:
         instance of pci_dev found